 - Your Name, Department, and email address and relationship to the nominee

 - A brief statement (250-500 words) of the postdoctoral fellow’s mentoring and its impact on the postdoctoral appointee’s development.
 Mentoring can relate to research design and progress, career and professional advice, personal guidance, and/or other aspects of a postdoctoral appointee’s development.
 The statement may also include descriptive accounts of how the nominee has served as a mentor for postdocs generally, and other mentoring examples as appropriate.

-Letters should be submitted electronically to the PDA by email to firstname.lastname@example.org no later than March 23rd, 2017.
-The subject field of the message should include the phrase “Postdoctoral Scholar Award for Excellence in Mentoring”.
+Letters should be submitted electronically to the PDA by email to firstname.lastname@example.org no later than April 15th, 2019.
+Please write “Postdoctoral Scholar Award for Excellence in Mentoring” in the subject field.
 If you have questions or need further assistance, please contact us at email@example.com.

 Recipients of this award are BWH postdoctoral fellows who have extraordinary records of excellence and effectiveness in activities such as:

 - Helping with the academic, personal, and professional goals and needs of postdocs.